What are Workflows?

 • Content Creation: Assist in creating content by gathering information and formatting it as needed.

-Building and Managing Automations
+Building and Managing Workflows

 • Adding and organizing steps